Hundreds rally during Zimbabwe’s new anti-sanctions holiday

 The sanctions were imposed over alleged human rights violations amid troubled elections and the seizures of white-owned land.

 Mnangagwa, who took office after longtime leader Robert Mugabe was forced out in late 2017, at first urged Zimbabweans to “stop mourning” about sanctions.
+The U.S. Embassy on Friday tweeted a photograph of a newspaper headline quoting his statement at the time.

-He has since turned the sanctions into a rallying cry like his predecessor and frequently blames them for the collapsing economy as hopes fade he will revive the country’s fortunes.
+Mnangagwa has since turned the sanctions into a rallying cry like his predecessor and frequently blames them for the collapsing economy as hopes fade he will revive the country’s fortunes.
+He says they have made it difficult for Zimbabwe to borrow on the international market and attract investors.

 Marchers on Friday carried signs saying “Sanctions must go now” and “Sanctions are a crime against humanity.”
 Hundreds of other people, including children in school uniform, were bussed to the national stadium for festivities such as a soccer match and an all-night concert.